-Arnaud Clément, born in 1977, turned pro in 1996.
-He entered the top 100 in 1998, and he made himself known to the general public in 1999, when he pushed future champion Andre Agassi into a fifth set in the second round of the French Open.
-In 2000, after reaching the semi-finals in August at the Cincinnati Masters 1000 (lost to Thomas Enqvist, 6-2, 6-2), he defeated Agassi, then world No 1, in the second round of the US Open (6-3, 6-2, 6-4), where he went as far as the quarter-finals (lost to Lleyton Hewitt 6-4, 6-2, 6-3).
+Arnaud Clement, born in 1977, turned pro in 1996.
+He entered the top 100 in 1998, and made himself known to the general public in 1999, when he pushed future champion Andre Agassi to a fifth set in the second round of the French Open.
+In 2000, after reaching the semi-finals at the Cincinnati Masters 1000 (lost to Thomas Enqvist, 6-2, 6-2) in August, he defeated Agassi, then world No 1, in the second round of the US Open (6-3, 6-2, 6-4), where he went as far as the quarter-finals (lost to Lleyton Hewitt 6-4, 6-2, 6-3).

-- Marc Rosset, tall Swiss, former Olympic champion
+- Marc Rosset: Big-serving Swiss, former Olympic champion

 Marc Rosset, from Switzerland, was born in 1970.
 The 6ft 7in Swiss was the tallest professional player of his time; hence it was no surprise that his game mostly relied on a massive serve and a very aggressive game style.
 Rosset, who turned pro in 1988, claimed the first of his 15 titles in his hometown of Geneva, in 1989 (defeating Guillermo Perez-Roldan in the final, 6-4 7-5).
 In 1992, he clinched the most important title of his career, claiming the Olympic gold in Barcelona, where he defeated the world No 1 Jim Courier in the round of 16 before beating Jordi Arrese in the final (7-6, 6-4, 3-6, 4-6, 8-6).

-The facts: Clement wins after 5 hours, 46 minutes
+The facts: Clement wins after 5-hour 46-minute marathon

-Rosset started slowly, and Clément made an early break, taking the first set, 6-3, but in the second set, the Swiss sharpened his serve and leveled the game (6-3).
-The third and fourth set went into a tiebreak, with each player taking one to set a deciding fifth set.
+Rosset started slowly, and Clement made an early break, taking the first set, 6-3, but in the second set, the Swiss sharpened his serve and leveled the game (6-3).
+The third and fourth set went into a tiebreak, with each player taking one to set up a deciding fifth set.

-The Swiss, who had fired 48 aces, could regret the high number of double-faults he made (between 19 and 30, depending on various sources).
+The Swiss, who had fired 48 aces, lamented the high number of double-faults he made (between 19 and 30, depending on different sources).
 Extremely disappointed, he didn’t want to reflect on his performance and, just after the match, simply said that he wanted to “throw himself in the lake.”
 The high level of tennis displayed was still not satisfying enough for Rosset.

-This close victory was the first step of a victorious campaign for the French team: in December, the same Escudé defeated Lleyton Hewitt and Wayne Arthurs on grass in Australia to lead France to its first Davis Cup triumph in five years.
+This close victory was the first step of a victorious campaign for the French team: in December, Escude defeated Lleyton Hewitt and Wayne Arthurs on grass in Australia to lead France to its first Davis Cup triumph in five years.